zhangyihome/code-push-cli/cli/README.md

 code-push release-react MyApp ios
 ```

-*NOTE: We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesistate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it.*
+*NOTE: We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesistate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it!*

 #### App name parameter